-Packages and mail held for student to pick up is held for a maximum of 30 days.
+Packages or mail held for students to pick up are held for a maximum of 30 days.
 Mail not picked up after this time will be returned to sender marked 'unclaimed'.

 All students using the 'on-campus' mailing system to send mail, treats, notes, or any other articles to other students, staff, faculty, must follow the Mailroom guidelines prior to sending them through the on-campus mail stream.
 This includes following the regulations of addressing the mail correctly with mailbox numbers from and to, how to package the mail, and type of items acceptable for mailing on-campus.
 OC Mailroom regulations are provided at OC.edu under Student Handbook 2016-2017.